 Note that learning to solve the cube by watching videos is NOT cheating.

 Only a persistent obsessive genius can solve it all by themselves.

-Very few people can solve the cube - it's NOT easy!
+Very few people can solve the cube at all - it is NOT easy!

-If you learn to solve it you will have joined an elite group!
+When (not if) you learn to solve it, you will have joined an elite group!